 Critics charged Noe with “political trickery” and attempting to advance his own ambitions for national office.
 Newspapers speculated that Rose Long was a mere compromise candidate who would hold the seat until a victor emerged from the swamp of Louisiana politics.
 The Washington Post denounced the move as destructive to the advancement of women in politics because it seemed to advance a family political dynasty rather than democratic interests.
 “Women have as much right as men to seek and fill political office,” the editors wrote.
 “But every time a woman is elevated to a position of great influence merely for sentimental reasons it becomes more difficult for those who are really trained for effective public work to win recognition.”
 Remembering Caraway’s election, they further noted, “The fact that the two women now in the Senate owe their positions largely to Huey Long is a tragic commentary upon the success of the feminist movement.”6

 Though her husband’s term did not expire until January 3, 1937, Rose Long’s stint as a Senator was further abbreviated when the second (and final) session of the 74th Congress (1935–1937) adjourned on June 20, 1936—four months after she came to Washington.
 She worked hard during that stint, however, preferring the routine of committee work to the public forum of the Senate Chamber.
 In stark contrast to her husband, Rose Long shied from the limelight and made few floor speeches.
 She fit comfortably into the committee work that Huey Long often neglected.
-Rose Long received five assignments: Claims, Immigration, Interoceanic Canals, Post Offices and Post Roads, and Public Lands and Surveys.
+Rose Long received five assignments: Claims; Immigration; Interoceanic Canals; Post Offices and Post Roads; and Public Lands and Surveys.
 Her efforts on the Committee on Public Lands led to the enlargement of Chalmette National Historic Park on the site of the Battle of New Orleans in the War of 1812.
-“Had we not won the battle,” she said in one of her rare speeches, “we would have a British Colony west of the Mississippi.”
-10 In March of 1936, she joined her Louisiana colleague, John H. Overton, and the Senators from Arkansas and Texas to seek authorization of the attendance of the Marine Band at the centennial celebration in Arkansas and Texas and at the 46th Confederate Reunion in Shreveport, Louisiana.
+“Had we not won the battle,” she said in one of her rare speeches, “we would have a British Colony west of the Mississippi.”11 In March 1936, she joined her Louisiana colleague, John Holmes Overton, and the Senators from Arkansas and Texas to seek authorization of the attendance of the Marine Band at the centennial celebration in Arkansas and Texas and at the forty-sixth Confederate reunion in Shreveport, Louisiana

 1F.
 Raymond Daniell, “Mrs. Long Emerges Modestly,” 9 February 1936, New York Times: SM11; Martin Weil, “Ex–Sen. Rose Long Dies, Widow of Huey,” 29 May 1970, Washington Post: B16.